saisri27/qranalysis/_projects/Quantile_Regression.md

 Hey Everyone!

 This is Sai Sri, Ari and Yancy!
-We want to be the voice and explain to you the concept of Quantile Regression.
+We want to be the voice and explain  you the concept of Quantile Regression.
 Hold on, it's not as difficult as it sounds. we will help you figure this out.

 Disclaimer: We spent a lot of time understanding.
 It is easy.
 No pressure (haha)